-- Check and remove everything that might be blocking inlet and outlet vents of indoor units and outdoor units. - Clean the air filter and the casing of the indoor unit (see "10.2 Cleaning the air filter and air outlet" [▶ 33]). - Insert batteries in the user interface (if applicable).
+- Check and remove everything that might be blocking inlet and outlet vents of indoor units and outdoor units. - Clean air filters and casings of indoor units (see "10.2.1 To clean the air filter" [▶ 32] and To clean the air outlet and outside panels). - Insert batteries in the user interface (if applicable).